Xunnamius/strongbox-switchcrypt/README.md

 - [ruby]() (required iff you're going to be running the tests)
 - [OpenSSL]() (provides swappable algorithm base)
 - std=c11
-- /dev/mmcblk0rpmb (i.e. a device that offers a RPMB API)
+- /dev/mmcblk0rpmb (i.e. a device that offers or emulates an RPMB API)
+- *sudo access* is necessary due to RPMB integration.
+If you're using a usersapce emulation of some sort, sudo is not necessary.

 ## Usage